Connect with us

 TYPES OF SEXUALITIES

-By learning about each type of sexuality, one can have a better understanding of himself and others by creating authentic relationships.
+By learning about each type of sexuality, one can better understand himself and others by creating authentic relationships.

-Coming terms with your sexuality can be a very liberating, exciting and positive experience.
+Coming to terms with your sexuality can be a very liberating, exciting, and positive experience.
 It is an important part of who you are.
-In this case, there is no right or wrong, it’s only about what is right for you.
+There is no right or wrong; it’s only about what is right for you.

 What is Sexuality?

-It simply means how a person feels or do not feel attraction towards.
+It simply means how a person feels or is not attracted to others.
 It is not only about who you have sex with or how often you have it.
-Sexuality is about your thoughts, sexual feelings, attractions and behaviors towards others.
+Sexuality is about your thoughts, sexual feelings, attractions, and behaviors towards others.

 DIFFERENT TYPES OF SEXUALITIES

-Sometimes if not most times it can take time to figure out sexuality that fits you best.
+Sometimes, if not most times, it can take time to figure out the sexuality that fits you best.
 And yes!
 Your sexuality can change over time.
-It can be confusing; so don’t worry is you are unsure.
+It can be confusing, so don’t worry if you are unsure.

 1. ALLOROMANTIC